 Do You Ask Good Questions?

-I never forgot that observation and forever have held it as a best practice to use.
-How many times I have been ready to make a statement about something and instead decided to ask a question.
-After asking the question I frequently receive an answer that gives me additional information that I didn’t have.
+I never forgot that observation and forever had held it as a best practice to use.
+How often have I been ready to make a statement about something and instead decided to ask a question?
+After asking the question, I frequently receive an answer that gives me additional information that I didn’t have.
 Often changing the statement that I was about to make.
 Talk about being glad I asked a question rather than making a statement.
 As a student in class, are you sometimes hesitant to ask a question because you feel that you’re the only one that doesn’t know?
 I know I was when I was younger.

 Asking good questions is a life pursuit for educators.
 It is a skill that we’re always sharpening and getting better at, yet somehow never arriving.
 The next time you want to start a conversation, or don’t understand something, ask a question.
-You might be surprised at what you hear, enlightening your own understanding.
-See the next post on types of questions.
+You might be surprised at what you hear, enlightening your understanding.
+See the following post on types of questions.

 Increasing your skill or asking good questions is so important as a parent.
 Read this post for some thoughts on Parents: Asking Good Questions, Parents: Asking Good Questions – Dr. Rich Patterson (pattersonphd.com)

 the Harvard Business Review also thinks asking good questions is powerful; read their post here, How to Ask Great Questions (hbr.org)